-Pursuant to EMCORE's Restated Certificate of Incorporation, the Board of Directors of EMCORE is divided into three classes, as set forth in the following table.
+Pursuant to the Company's Restated Certificate of Incorporation, the Board of Directors of the Company is divided into three classes, as set forth in the following table.
 The directors in each class hold office for staggered terms of three years.
-The Class C directors, Mr. Gillen and Dr. Tegnelia, are each being proposed for a three-year term (expiring in 2015) at this Annual Meeting.
-Each of the director nominees is a current director and is being nominated for re-election.
+The Class A directors, Messrs.
+Bogomolny, Becker and Fine are each being proposed for a three-year term (expiring in 2017) at this Annual Meeting.
+In addition, in accordance with the New Jersey Business Corporation Act, Mr. Richards, who has been reclassified from a Class A director to a Class C director, and Mr. Domenik, who has been appointed as a Class C director by the Board on December 9, 2013, have also been nominated for election for a one-year term (expiring in 2015).
+Each of the director nominees is a current director.
+Our current directors, Thomas Russell and John Gillen have chosen not to stand for re-election and to retire, respectively, at the 2014 Annual Meeting.